-We likely have roasted or grilled portobello mushrooms once a week.
-This recipe which calls for a pineapple juice marinade and spinach chimichurri sauce is new to the rotation.
-It’s a healthy and simple way to get a filling and tasty meatless meal on the table in a matter of minutes.
+Meatless Monday grilled portobello mushrooms.
+It's a healthy and simple way to get a filling and tasty meatless meal on the table in a matter of minutes.

-Earlier in the week during my weekly Sunday meal prep, I made up a batch of spinach chimichurri sauce.
-I used my base recipe and added kohlrabi leaves reserve from a purple kohlrabi dish I’d planned to make later this week.
-The chimichurri adds a vibrant color from the farmers market fresh greens and a depth of flavor to this simple but satisfying and elegant dish.
+During my weekly Sunday meal prep, I often make up a batch of spinach chimichurri sauce.
+The chimichurri adds a vibrant color from the farmer's market fresh greens and a depth of flavor to this simple but satisfying and elegant dish.
 The acidity helps to compliment the richness of the portobellos.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 1 teaspoon Paprika

 - Spinach Chimichurri Sauce